Is Younique MLM a Scam Pyramid Scheme? – Exposed in My Review!

 Is Younique Truly All Natural?

-Each of their items is taken into consideration as naturally based, and the majority of them are natural.
+All of their items are regarded as naturally based, with the majority being natural.

-Food is taken into consideration as “natural” by the All-natural Active Ingredient Source Facility (NIRC) if it consists of at least 95% of ingredients that satisfy their demands for all-natural components.
+According to the Natural Ingredient Source Facility (NIRC), food is considered “natural” if it contains at least 95% of ingredients that meet their criteria for natural components.

-The continuing to be 5% could originate from products that do not satisfy their all-natural demands but do not have artificial fragrances, synthetic shades, or dangerous fillers.
+The remaining 5% may come from products that do not meet their natural requirements but are free from artificial fragrances, synthetic colours, or harmful fillers.

 Is Younique Make-up FDA Authorized?

-While FDA does authorize shade additives used in make-up (except coal tar hair dyes), they do not have the legal authority to approve makeup prior to going into the marketplace.
+The FDA authorizes shade additives used in makeup (excluding coal tar hair dyes), but they lack the legal authority to approve makeup before it enters the market.

 Related MLM Review: Jeunesse